The Quest for a First Century Faith

-Even respected conservative theologians such as Dr. Charles Ryrie acknowledge that “the N. T. contains no explicit statement of the doctrine of the triunity of God.“ 1 Yet we are often told that our very salvation depends upon believing it.
+Even respected conservative theologians such as the late Dr. Charles Ryrie acknowledge that “the N. T. contains no explicit statement of the doctrine of the triunity of God.“ 1 Yet we are often told that our very salvation depends upon believing it.
 With such high stakes, many Christians – pastors, scholars, and laypeople alike – suppress legitimate concerns and rely instead on the fact that Trinitarianism is widespread and long taught.

 But from a protestant perspective, the 16th century reformation cautions us that a doctrine can be both longstanding and widespread, yet still be incorrect.
 This was the contention of Martin Luther’s fellow reformer Michael Servetus.
 He wrote a book entitled On the Errors of the Trinity and was later burned at the stake for it – a fate Luther himself narrowly avoided after being branded a heretic in the wake of his own protests.

 Both of these men recognized that the true litmus test of a doctrine is whether or not it harmonizes with the whole counsel of Scripture in its proper context.
 It is in the spirit of these protestant reformers that the following research is presented for consideration.